-When complete, the new Holiday Inn hotel will stand where Wilko once used to be.
-The tramway extension will take you to from the promenade to the tram stop sited at the side of the new underpass to Blackpool North Station.
+The new Holiday Inn hotel stands where Wilko once used to be.
+The tramway extension takes you from the promenade to the tram stop sited at the side of the new underpass to Blackpool North Station.
 You’ll be able to connect from tram to train really easily with a bright, modern entrance into the station.

 Route of the Blackpool Tramway Extension